microsoft/SmartHotel360-Backend/Documents/Setup.md

     ```powershell
     .\01-Aks-Create.ps1
     ```

+    This will also install Tiller (Helm server component) in the cluster and configure Helm to use RBAC.

 Now that the AKS cluster has been created we can publish the SmartHotel360 microservice source code into it.